AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="tip" seamless>

-All overlapping appointments will be shown on Overall View.
-If currently on Day View, see <a href=#switchView>here</a>.
+All overlapping appointments will be shown on Overall-View.
+If currently on Day-View, see <a href=#switchView>here</a>.

 e.g. `d/2024-05-20 from/10:00 to/11:00` will not be accepted if there is an existing appointment for another patient within that time frame.